-With iconic scenes like Jack holding onto Rose on the bow of the ship and of course, the infamous nudity scene where Jack paints Rose "like one of your French girls," it's no wonder this James Cameron film remains vivid in all of our minds.
+With iconic scenes like Jack holding onto Rose on the bow of the ship and of course, the infamous nudity scene where Jack paints Rose "like one of your French girls," it's no wonder this James Cameron film — and all of the memorable quotes — remain vivid in all of our minds.

 (Photo Credit: Getty Images)

 If you're still dazzled by Kate and Leo's palpable chemistry even now years later, you're not the only one.
 In an interview with Rolling Stone, Kate once recalled knowing her co-star so well, she was able to order his food for him.

 "Leo was so tired," Winslet said.
 "The assistant asked, 'What do you want on [your sandwich]?' and Leo said, 'Oh, Kate will tell you.'
 And Leo just kind of fell asleep.
 And I did know exactly what he wanted this kind of cheese and no tomato and no pickle.
 I absolutely knew.
 And I thought, 'God, that's really weird that I know this person so well.'
 It was brilliant."

 As we celebrate the 20-year anniversary of the film, many fans of Leo — who finally won his first Oscar in 2016 for The Revenant — Kate, and the movie itself still have questions about the popular blockbuster.
 Keep reading to find out five little-known facts about the movie!

 Leo — a longtime environmental activist — was just 22 years old when he co-starred alongside Kate Winslet in the film.
 At the time, she was 21.